 A tourism marketing mix is a combination of factors you can control to influence a guest’s decision to book with you.
 Think of it as a broad guideline for how to market travel and tours so that everything works together seamlessly.

-Historically, there are four Ps in the marketing mix, but since tourism operators are unique in the products and services they provide, we’ve stretched it to include eight.
+Historically, there are 7ps of tourism marketing, but since tourism operators are unique in the products and services they provide, we’ve stretched it to include eight.

 What is a tourism marketing mix?